+- Educational Psychologists-.
+Students are generally referred to this service by the SENCO or by the student's original school.

 - Child and Family Mental Health Services (CAMHS)

 - Health Services i.e. school nurse

-- Autism Outreach Team
+- 4 Autism Outreach Team

 - Speech and Language Services

-- ♣ EHA team / Harvey Girls
+- EHA team / Malachi

-- Burton safeguarding
+- Burton safeguarding team

-- Catch 22- A service that helps with missing episodes, students at risk of criminal or sexual exploitation

 - Staff from pupils' dual registered school may come to BPRU to visit pupils and work with them in our setting.

-- ♣ Entrust (who provide support with Post-16 education and training)
+- Entrust (who provide support with Post-16 education and training)

 - Midland Psychology Services

-- Staffordshire T3 (substance misuse team)
+- Staffordshire Stars (substance misuse team)

 - Staffordshire Youth Offending team